 Asphalt is an extremely popular choice for pavements of all types.
 No other paving material exceeds asphalt’s combination of aesthetic appeal, economical cost, safety, versatility, and durability.
-However, like all paving materials, asphalt needs a little help to reach its full life span.
+However, like all paving materials, asphalt repair is a necessity .
 A pavement management plan that includes professionally administered maintenance services can add many years to the life of asphalt pavement.
 Even with proper maintenance, however, virtually all asphalt pavements will require an occasional repair to mend the damage caused by time, traffic, and nature.

 Necessary repairs should be performed as quickly as possible.
 For one thing, the smaller the repair is, the less it will cost to fix.
 Prompt action also helps protect the health of the entire pavement.
 Neglected cracks will continue to expand, allowing water to reach and erode the foundation that supports the pavement.
 Potholes will develop and worsen, more damage is done to the foundation, and alligator/fatigue cracking can quickly spread over large areas of the pavement.
 Instead of a life of 20 or 30 years, the pavement could be damaged beyond repair in less than eight years and require a complete reconstruction.
 Fortunately, experienced asphalt contractors know a variety of patching methods to repair damaged pavement quickly and economically.

 Removal and Replacement